G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/transform_node_guide.md

       "node_id": "restructure_user_data", // Unique ID for this node instance
       "node_name": "transform_data", // ** Must be "transform_data" **
       "node_config": { // This is the TransformerConfigSchema
+        "merge_conflicting_paths_as_list": false, // NEW: if true, conflicting writes to same destination are merged into a list
         "mappings": [ // List of copy instructions
           // --- Example 1: Simple field rename ---
           {